AdobeDocs/experience-manager-cloud-service.en/help/forms/create-reviews-forms.md

 ---
-title: Creating and managing reviews in forms
+title: How to create and manage reviews in forms?
-seo-title: Creating and managing reviews in forms
-description: A Review is a mechanism that allows one or more reviewers to comment on a form.
+description: A Review is a mechanism to add reviewers and allow reviewers to comment on a form.
-seo-description: A Review is a mechanism that allows one or more reviewers to comment on a form.
 topic-tags: forms-manager
 exl-id: 378049f8-bf21-4595-819d-ba5fba7023c0
 ---
 # Creating and managing reviews to forms{#creating-and-managing-reviews-to-forms}

 <span class="preview"> Adobe recommends using the modern and extensible data capture [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) for [creating new Adaptive Forms](/help/forms/creating-adaptive-form-core-components.md) or [adding Adaptive Forms to AEM Sites pages](/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md).
 These components represent a significant advancement in Adaptive Forms creation, ensuring impressive user experiences.
-This article describes older approach to author Adaptive Forms using foundation components. </span>
+This article describes an older approach to author Adaptive Forms using foundation components. </span>

 | Version | Article link |